 One of the leading violinists of our time, Nadja Salerno-Sonnenberg is best known for her exhilarating performances, passionate interpretations, musical depth and unique charisma.
 A highly acclaimed soloist and recording artist, Nadja has also gained recognition in the orchestral arena.
-In 2013-2013, Nadja celebrates her fifth season as Music Director of the New Century Chamber Orchestra.
+In 2013-2014, Nadja celebrates her sixth season as Music Director of the New Century Chamber Orchestra.

 Nadja led the 19-member string orchestra on their largest national tour to date in January and February 2013, with debut performances in Danville, KY; Sewanee, TN; Greenville, SC; Greenville, NC; Winchester, VA; Bethesda, MD; and return performances in Evanston, IL and Ann Arbor, MI.
 The 2013 National Tour was Nadja’s third tour with New Century, following the resounding success of two 2011 tours, which took the orchestra to the East Coast, Midwest, and Southern California

 On May 8, 2012, Nadja and New Century released the Orchestra’s first DVD, On Our Way: The Journey of Nadja Salerno-Sonnenberg and the New Century Chamber Orchestra.
 Directed by Paola di Florio, who also directed the 1999 Academy Award-nominated film Speaking in Strings about Nadja, the DVD weaves a live tour concert from the Eli and Edyth Broad Stage in Santa Monica, California, with rehearsals, on-camera anecdotes, and behind-the-scenes footage to reveal the makings of a legendary partnership.